-Finding a room at the last minute in high season is difficult, but if you’re looking for pet-friendly accommodations, a room adapted for someone with reduced mobility, a 4-star hotel room or somewhere that’s close to a particular attraction, your options will be even more limited.
+Finding a room at the last minute in high season is difficult, but if you’re looking for pet-friendly accommodations, a room adapted for someone with reduced mobility or somewhere that’s close to a particular attraction, your options will be even more limited.
 If you have specific needs, we highly recommend you book in advance, regardless of when you’re travelling.

 L'Anse-Pleureuse.
 Photo: Pierre-Nic Lessard

 What will happen if you don’t book in advance?

 Depending on when you’re travelling, you may be lucky and find accommodations that suit you.
 However, you may also have to drive an extra 300 km to get to a hotel that has a room available or spend two hours calling hotels in the area instead of enjoying yourself.
 You may also have to stay in an establishment that doesn’t really suit you!
 When you’re travelling in high season in Gaspésie, booking in advance will eliminate worries and leave you with more time to enjoy your vacation with peace of mind.

 Photo: Hôtel La Normandie